Quitch/All-In-One-Spectator-Tab/README.md

 I've tried to ensure this is very unlikely to happen, but because the columns are narrower it _could_ happen.
 Things will get more cramped though.
 You can switch to the other tabs still if things get ugly.

-**Do you support translations?**

-No. When you include translations in a Planetary Annihilation client mod, it breaks all other translations in the game.
-Until this is fixed this mod can't ship with translations.

 ## Thanks

 - mikeyh, who once again covered for my total inability to inject Javascript and HTML